Psychological Safety in The Military and Elite Sports

-I’ve spoken to experts in high performing teams across industries and sectors ranging from corporate enterprise and technology, to elite sports and the Armed Forces.
+I’ve also spoken to experts in high performing teams across industries and sectors ranging from corporate enterprise and technology, to elite sports and the Armed Forces.
 Through those discussions it’s clear that there is a universality to the elements required to create psychological safety and performance:

 1: Trust in each other on the team.